JoyHak/customize-vivaldi-buttons/README.md

 3. Click `inspect`.

 4. Click the `console` tab.
-Read the errors and fix your script.
+Read the errors and fix them in the script.

-If the issue persists, please send a screenshot from the tab.
+If something is still not working **after your fixes**, open the issue or send an email to the forum.
+Don't forget to attach a screenshot and a description of the problem!

 # Performance